Reni Maitua: 2014: Homecoming

 In November 2013, Maitua was charged assault after allegedly punching a taxi driver's arm, he later wrote an apology on Twitter and pleaded not guilty.
 After spending first 8 Rounds of Rugby League in the NSW Cup for the Canterbury club.
-Maitua was selected to play for Samoa in the 3 May 2014 Pacific Rugby League International against Fiji, this was Maitua's second international appearance following his single test for Australia in 2006.
+Maitua was selected to play for Samoa in the 3 May 2014 Pacific Test against Fiji, this was Maitua's second international appearance following his single test for Australia in 2006.
 Maitua played at five-eighth in the 32–16 win at Penrith Stadium.
 Maitua finally returned to the first grade side, 6 years after his last appearance for Canterbury-Bankstown in Round 11 against the Sydney Roosters at ANZ Stadium off the bench in the 32–12 loss.
 Maitua finished Canterbury's 2014 season with him playing 13 matches and scoring 1 try (4p).

 On 7 October 2014, Maitua was selected in the Samoan 24-man squad for the 2014 Four Nations series.
 Maitua only played 1 of the 4 games, Samoa did not select him until the 4th and final game because of Maitua's involvement in a nightclub brawl in Brisbane alongside two other Samoan players, one day before kicking off the Four Nations series.

-2015-2018 : UK & retirement
+2015-2018 : UK and retirement

-On 19 December 2014, Maitua signed a two-year contract with the Featherstone Rovers in the Championship starting from 2015.
+On 19 December 2014, Maitua signed a two-year contract with Featherstone Rovers in the Championship starting from 2015.
 He began the season with Featherstone, moving to Salford Red Devils during Rugby League Super 8s.
 In 2016 he joined Leigh Centurions in the Championship.
 Following the 2016 season, Maitua retired from the sport in order to pursue a career in boxing.

 He came out of retirement to join Toronto Wolfpack in 2018 on a short-term contract.
 It was later revealed that Maitua's recruitment would set the ball rolling for eventual recruit Sonny Bill Williams who would also join the club following the 2019 Rugby World Cup.